tobsnti/deepar-flutter-plugin/README.md

 **iOS:**
 1. Ensure your app iOS deployment version is 13.0+.
-2. Download the DeepAR iOS binaries from [here](https://developer.deepar.ai/downloads).
-3. Copy the `DeepAR.xcframework` file from `/lib` folder of the downloaded file and paste as `/ios/DeepAR.xcframework` in the plugin's directory.
-Please use the pub-cache folder reference as mentioned in android section.
-4. Do a flutter clean & install pods again.
+2. Do a flutter clean & install pods.
-5. To handle camera and microphone permissions, please add the following strings to your info.plist.
+3. To handle camera and microphone permissions, please add the following strings to your info.plist.
 ```
 <key>NSCameraUsageDescription</key>
 <string>---Reason----</string>